Wisconsin's 70th Assembly district

-The 70th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in central Wisconsin, the district comprises the northern half of Monroe County, including the cities of Tomah and Sparta, as well as most of Wood County, the eastern half of Jackson County, the northwest corner of Portage County, and parts of northeast La Crosse County.
-The district contains much of the land of the Fort McCoy U.S. Army installation.
+The 70th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in western Wisconsin, the district comprises all of Jackson County and most of Monroe County, along with part of southern Juneau County.
+It includes the cities of Black River Falls, Elroy, Mauston, New Lisbon, and Tomah, and the villages of Alma Center, Hixton, Hustler, Kendall, Melrose, Merrillan, Oakdale, Taylor, Warrens, Wilton, and Wyeville.
+The district also contains much of the land of the Fort McCoy U.S. Army installation.
 The district is represented by Republican Nancy VanderMeer, since January 2015.

 The 70th Assembly district is located within Wisconsin's 24th Senate district, along with the 71st and 72nd Assembly districts.